 X-rays are waves of electromagnetic radiation that are used to create images of organs and other structures inside the body.
 X-rays have a very short wavelength.
 As they penetrate the body, they are absorbed in different amounts by different body tissues.
 For example, bones are dense and absorb X-rays very well, but soft tissues (skin, fat, muscle) allow more X-rays to pass through.
 The result is an X-ray shadow on a film or fluorescent screen, where images of bones appear white, while shadows of soft tissues appear as various shades of gray.

-X-rays are used for many purposes, including determining if a bone is broken, seeing whether an internal organ is infected, and looking for cancer.
-X-rays can affect a developing fetus.
-If you are a woman and there is a chance that you might be pregnant, tell your doctor before you have an X-ray.
+X-rays are used for many purposes, including determining if a bone is broken, seeing whether an internal organ is infected and looking for cancer.
+X-rays can affect a developing fetus, so if you are a woman and there is a chance that you might be pregnant, tell your doctor before you have an X-ray.

-You likely will be asked to remove your clothing over the part of your body to be X-rayed.
-You will be given a gown to wear if needed.
+You likely will be asked to remove your clothing over the part of your body being X-rayed.
+Then you will be given a gown to wear if needed.
 For certain X-ray procedures, you also will be given a flexible lead apron or other type of protective drape to shield portions of your body from unnecessary X-ray exposure.
-You will be asked to either stand on the floor or lie or sit on a table in an X-ray room, and a technologist will position your body in a way that gives the best X-ray view.
+You will be asked to either stand on the floor or lie/sit on a table in an X-ray room, and a technologist will position your body in a way that gives the best X-ray view.
 The technologist will position the X-ray machine near your body, so that the machine’s X-ray tube (where the X-rays come out) is pointing at the correct body area.
-After going behind a protective panel, the technologist will press a button to take the X-ray picture.
-For certain X-rays you may be asked to hold your breathe.
+After going behind a protective panel, the technologist will press a button to take the picture.
+For certain X-rays you may be asked to hold your breath.

-Your X-rays will be read by a Molecular Imaging Radiologist and a report with the result will be sent or faxed to your doctor.
-Call your doctor’s office for the official X-ray report.
+Your X-rays will be read by a Molecular Imaging radiologist, and a report with the result will be sent or faxed to your doctor.
+For the official X-ray report, call your doctor’s office between 24 and 48 hours after the exam.